NRHA Staff Directory

 Amy joined NRHA staff in 2006.

-She oversees grant-related activities, educational events, NRHA's Quality and Border Health initiatives, the Rural Health Fellows program, emerging issues in rural health, continuing education and technical assistance for state rural health associations.
+This includes educational events, initiatives addressing rural quality care, oral health, rural community health, border health, rural obesity and chronic diseases, community health workers, the Rural Health Fellows Leadership Program, emerging issues in rural health, workforce, and technical assistance for state rural health associations.

-She earned a master's of public health degree from the Texas A&M Health Science Center School of Rural Public Health.
+Amy earned her bachelor of science degree in community health education from Texas A&M University and her master of public health degree from the Texas A&M Health Science Center School of Rural Public Health.

 Laura B. Hudson